royalgarter/feathernote/README.md

 ## Features

 *   **Offline First:** Your notes are stored locally in your browser, so you can access them even without an internet connection.
-*   **Simple Note Management:** Create, edit, and delete notes with a clean and intuitive interface.
+*   **Simple Note Management:** Create, edit, delete and set reminders for notes with a clean and intuitive interface.
 *   **Optional S3 Sync:** For users who want to back up their notes or sync them across multiple devices, FeatherNote offers a secure S3 sync feature.
 *   **Privacy Focused:** Your notes are your own.
 If you choose to use the S3 sync feature, your S3 credentials are encrypted in your browser and are never sent to any server other than your own S3 bucket.
 *   **Google Sign-In:** Securely sign in with your Google account to associate your S3 settings with your identity.
 *   **Import/Export Settings:** Easily move your encrypted S3 configuration between devices.
 *   **PWA Ready:** FeatherNote can be "installed" as a Progressive Web App (PWA) on your desktop or mobile device for a more native-like experience.
+*   **Share Target:** Enable to share from mobile / desktop browser using PWA Share Target API.

 ## Tech Stack